elizarov/SerializationByConvention/README.md

 > In a similar way to writer, compiler looks up `readXXX` methods on the `DataInput` and uses their return type to find the most specific ones for the statically known types of `Person` properties.

-Define "magic" reader function where compiler can add a reference to its implementation of `DataInputReader` interface for us (and which will not be needed with type-classes):
+Define magic reader function where compiler can add a reference to its implementation of `DataInputReader` interface for us (and which will not be needed with type-classes):

 ```kotlin